jeffrey9911/nonGDW-Project-2350/PACMAN_FINAL_VERSION_LiJeffrey_LeeJustin_FanTiantian_ZhangJingyao/readme.txt

 if you come in contact with the car you lose and both will reset position.

 Movement: W - forward, A - left, S - backward, D - right

-Toggles: We are using Imgui for shadow, post-processing, particle effects.
+Toggles: We are using Imgui for:
+Shadow: In Hierarchy->Shadow Light
+post-processing: Windows->Post_Processing->check or uncheck mark for post-processing, main effect for our game which are Pixelation Effect, Color Correction, Bloom, Night Vision. particle effects: In Hierarchy->Particles

+KeyToggles:
+Buggy: 1- no lighting, 2 - Ambient Lighting, 3 Specular Lighting, 4 - Ambient + Specular, 8 Color grading warm,
+Works: 9 - Texture (on/off), 0 - light (on/off).

 acknowledgements: